315+ Telescopes Ranked

 The Optical Tube Of Omni XLT 150

 The Omni 150 is collimatable as with any good Newtonian telescope, but Celestron doesn’t provide any collimation tools with the scope.
-A collimation cap, which is really all you need for most telescopes, can be easily made by putting a small hole in a 35mm film canister lid (which perfectly fits into the scope’s 1.25” adapter) and cutting off the canister’s bottom.
+A collimation cap, which is really all I need for most telescopes, can be easily made by putting a small hole in a 35mm film canister lid (which perfectly fits into the scope’s 1.25” adapter) and cutting off the canister’s bottom.
 Fine tuning can be done by centering and defocusing a bright star (preferably Polaris as it doesn’t move) and adjusting the primary until the secondary mirror appears exactly centered.

 The Celestron Omni XLT 150’s tube rings, which allow for rotating the eyepiece/finder position and balancing the scope, are metal and are bolted to a Vixen dovetail, which allows the scope to be put on almost any modern telescope mount.
 One of the tube rings has a ¼ 20 captive knob, which allows you to piggyback your DSLR camera on for wide-field shots if the scope is equipped with a motor drive.